GlobalMilitary.net Open-source military intelligence Updated daily

 How does Venezuela's navy rank globally?

-Bolivarian Navy of Venezuela ranks #55 out of 70 navies worldwide based on the Global Navy Index, which measures overall naval capability considering fleet composition and combat effectiveness.
+Bolivarian Navy of Venezuela ranks #61 out of 80 navies worldwide based on the SEAS Index (Sea Equipment Aggregate Strength), which measures overall naval capability considering fleet composition and combat effectiveness.

 Does Venezuela have submarines?